Government rests in Sias trial

-An agent testified that the FBI began investigating Sammie Sias and the misuse of SPLOST (Special Purpose Local Option Sales Tax) dollars at Jamestown Community Center following a top from Sias fellow Commissioner Brandon Garrett
+An agent testified that the FBI began investigating Sammie Sias and the misuse of SPLOST (Special Purpose Local Option Sales Tax) dollars at Jamestown Community Center following a tip from Sias’ fellow Commissioner Brandon Garrett.

-Sias had been in charge at Jamestown since the late 90’s and in 2014 Jamestown received 150-Thousand dollars of city sales tax funds.
+Sias had been in charge at Jamestown since the late 90’s and in 2014 Jamestown received $150,000 of city sales tax funds.

-But weeks later FBI forensics discovered 74-hunred files had been deleted from Sias laptop 15 minutes after being served with that subpoena on August Fifth.
+But weeks later FBI forensics discovered $7,400 files had been deleted from Sias’ laptop 15 minutes after being served with that subpoena on August Fifth.

 It’s important to remember Sias has not been charged with any financial wrongdoing stemming from sales tax spending at Jamestown.